mobicom777/PlayList-amp/README.md

 ### next

-VideoJS receives a `next()` function which put in place the next video.
+AMP receives a `next()` function which put in place the next video.

 ### prev

-VideoJS receives a `prev()` function which put in place the previous video.
+AMP receives a `prev()` function which put in place the previous video.

 ### stop

-Stops the playlist, reset the playlist , and set the player to the first item in playlist
+AMP recieves a `stop()` function which stops the playlist, and resets it (set the player to the first item in playlist)

 ### Events